When you are studying Spanish it’s essential to use all the tools available to you to help you move forward towards fluency.

 Maybe you can read: Why is it important to Learn Spanish

-What do you think of these Spanish resources?
+What do you think of these Spanish resources for students?

 Do not forget to post your comments below, whether you have a question or want to recommend books, podcasts or other resources.